GATB/gatb-core/gatb-core/doc/misc/README.txt

 You can check the library by launching unit tests on your system.
 Just go into 'test' directory and run 'gatb-core-cppunit'.

-You can try the library by compiling a snippet from the 'examples' directory, for instance:
+You can try the library by compiling a snippet from the 'examples' directory:

+for Linux:
     g++ examples/debruijn/debruijn1.cpp -Iinclude -Llib -lgatbcore -lhdf5 -ldl -lz -lpthread  -std=c++0x -O3

+for MacOs:
+    clang++ examples/debruijn/debruijn1.cpp -Iinclude -Llib -lgatbcore -lhdf5 -ldl -lz -lpthread  -std=c++0x -O3 -DBOOST_NO_CXX11_RVALUE_REFERENCES=1